can3p/can3p.github.io/ideas.md

 * Civilization timeline - historical timeline that allows to look on the history like we look on maps - starting from birds-eye view and zooming into details of current day.
 Service should allow to spot beginning and the end of media events comparing to real historical events
+* Common lisp torrent client
+* JS format and generics implementation
+* Social network with privacy and non intrusion principles - no suggestions, no ads, fine-grained privacy controls, split between friends and people you read, simplified user interface and possible federation